westboy31/TileMapGeneratorJsonExport/GDevelop @westboy31/README.md

 You can also change how the json file refer to your object in GDevelop with the action **"Refer to object"**, by default the extension will use the name file, if the name file contains white space it will be replaced by **"_"**.

 For maps which export collisions it possible to use a sprite as with **"Creat collisions"** action.

+Don't forget to free space by deleting the json variable with **"Delete json variable"** action.